-- Hospital Operations and Transactions – Providing ongoing regulatory and transactional advice to a multi-state hospital system.
+- Hospital Operations and Transactions – Provided ongoing regulatory and transactional advice to a multi-state hospital system.
 Matters include hospital and physician practice acquisitions; ambulatory care management arrangements; development of accountable care organization and other structures for participating in innovative reimbursement models; hospital-physician relationships; internal compliance investigations; and representation in front of federal oversight and enforcement agencies.

-- Enforcement – Representing medical device manufacturers in investigations involving the Department of Justice, the HHS Office of Inspector General, and other agencies, with allegations involving the Anti-Kickback Statute and the Food, Drug & Cosmetic Act, and resolutions ranging from no-action decisions to formal settlements and negotiation of a Corporate Integrity Agreement.
+- Enforcement – Represented medical device manufacturers in investigations involving the Department of Justice, the HHS Office of Inspector General, and other agencies, with allegations involving the Anti-Kickback Statute and the Food, Drug & Cosmetic Act, and resolutions ranging from no-action decisions to formal settlements and negotiation of a Corporate Integrity Agreement.

-- Conflicts of Interest – Working with a teaching hospital in conducting an internal review of its individual and institutional conflicts of interest policies; an assessment of relationships with affiliated spin-off development companies; and development of conflict management plans.
+- Conflicts of Interest – Worked with a teaching hospital in conducting an internal review of its individual and institutional conflicts of interest policies; an assessment of relationships with affiliated spin-off development companies; and development of conflict management plans.

 - Co-author, “A Look Inside CMS' New Medicare Shared Savings Program,” Law360 (January 14, 2019)

 - Co-author, “INSIGHT: Kickbacks or Common Sense Business?
 Hurdles for Value-Based Care,” Bloomberg Law’s Health Law and Business (December 10, 2018)